IndiePass/indiepass-android/API.md

 This code will be updated in the future to become more abstract so more functions can be moved to the respective account type auth class.

-An authenticator (service) needs to created and registered in the Manifest.
+An authenticator (service) needs to create and registered in the Manifest.
 You can use the BaseAuthenticator class which handles most of the classes.